DevMountain/node-bcrypt-mini/README.md

 ### Summary

-In this step, create your `/.env` file.
+In this step, create your `.env` file.

 ### Instructions